World leader in event eco-responsibility

 A carbon neutral event is one that is organized and carried out in order to minimize greenhouse gas (GHG) emissions and offset non-reducible emissions by purchasing recognized carbon credits that neutralize the impact on the climate.
 For BIAS 2019, ALL greenhouse gases produced by the organizers’ and participants’ activities, before and during the event, will be offset through Planetair’s Gold Standard carbon credits.

 Planetair’s carbon neutral logo is recognized throughout Quebec and Canada.
 Planetair certification attests that all GHG emissions have been quantified and offset.
-The organization offers the best carbon credits on the market, including the only forestry credits that are certified Gold Standard in North America.
+The organization offers the best carbon credits on the market.
 This is the most stringent standard for carbon-offset projects.
 The credits selected by BIAS for its 2019 event come from reforestation projects in urban and semi-urban areas in Quebec.

 Planetair, launched by the Unisféra International Centre, is a service that helps reduce and offset ecological footprints – specifically, the impact of human activity on the climate.